hityzy1122/WEVI/README.md

 Place the experiment dir trained by stage1 in ./output

 #### 1) Training with single gpu:
-a) Modify the config in configs/configEVI.py accordingly, especially the path in line 28, 29
+a) Modify the config in configs/configEVI.py accordingly, especially the path in lines 28, 29

 b) python train.py

-#### 2) Training with muli-gpus(16) on cluser managed by slurm:
+#### 2) Training with muli-gpus(16) on cluster managed by slurm:
-a) Modify config in configs/configEVI.py accordingly, especially the path in line 28, 29
+a) Modify config in configs/configEVI.py accordingly, especially the path in lines 28, 29

 b) Modify runEvi.py in runBash accordingly